Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Time-Reversed Young's Experiment

 Again, under the paraxial approximation, we have $r_{S'A}\simeq l+d^2/8l-dy'/2l$, $r_{S'B}\simeq l+d^2/8l+dy'/2l$, and $r_{AD}=r_{BD}\simeq L$.
 Similarly, the optical path difference $dy'/l$ is negligible in the amplitude factors in Eqs.~(\ref{eq:ETA}) and (\ref{eq:ETB}) but cannot be neglected in the phase factors.
 The irradiance recorded at $D$ then assumes the following simpler result,

-deterministic and ideal interference fringes that depend on the $y'$-position of the emitting light source and remain unaffected by diffraction at all!
+deterministic and ideal sinusoidal interference fringes that depend on the measured $y'$-position of the emitting light source plane and remain unaffected by diffraction at all!
 It is intriguing how Eq.~(\ref{eq:It}) appears impervious to the diffraction effect, even with the slit apertures in place.
-In addition, this intensity distribution is unequivocally dictated by the overall size $\sigma'$ of the light source.
-Thanks to the position-fixed detector $D$, measurements are effectively unaffected by slit diffraction--a challenge commonly encountered in previous studies where fields diffract after passing through the aperture.
+In addition, this intensity distribution is unequivocally dictated by the overall size $\sigma'$ of the (effective) light source.
+Thanks to the position-fixed detector $D$, the measurements remain effectively unaffected by slit diffraction--a challenge commonly encountered in previous studies, where the detector always captured the diffracted fields after passing through the aperture (Fig.~\ref{fig:standard}).

-In contrast to $I(y)$, $I(y')$ hinges on having instantaneous positional information of a point emitter, represented by a spatial correlation $\delta(y''-y')$ across the source plane.
-It is this spatial correlation in emission that distinguishes the second-order correlation (or effective `two-particle') effect, signaling a radical departure from the single-particle perspective illustrated in standard Young's experiment.
+In contrast to $I(y)$, $I(y')$ hinges on having instantaneous positional information of an active point light emitter, represented by a spatial correlation $\delta(y''-y')$ across the source plane.
+It is this spatial correlation in emission that defines the second-order correlation (or effective ``two-particle") effect, marking a fundamental departure from the single-particle perspective observed in standard Young's experiments using classical light, single photons, or single electrons.
 Alternatively, the $I(y')$ contour depends solely on the geometric properties from the source plane to the double-slit plane.
 Without the emitter's coordinate information, detector $D$ simply records a temporal sequence of light intensities or photon trigger events, lacking the first-order interference phenomenon.
+Although this differs from the standard definition of second-order correlation found in typical quantum optics textbooks---where it involves the product of intensities measured by two detectors---the `second-order' nature here arises because a position measurement is performed at the source rather than a regular intensity measurement.
+This position measurement is then \textit{correlated} with the intensity recorded by the positioned-fixed detector $D$.
+Another important distinction lies in the behavior of light in the classic Young's experiment: the light emerging from the slits is preserved (though diffracted), and is subsequently detected---randomly---at various positions on the observation plane $V$.
+In contrast, in the time-reversed Young's setup, the light collected by detector $D$ is not conserved in the same way, but instead clearly depends on the emission from the source plane $S'$.
+Furthermore, the interference pattern reconstructed by sorting intensities according to the measured emitter positions does not conform to the standard definition of first-order interference, which typically probes source spatial coherence within a well-defined coherent region.
+However, the time-reversed scenario surpasses this limitation and instead belongs to the domain of second-order correlations.